-The PhD program in the field of ethnomusicology addresses continuities and changes in the spheres of music across the globe as well as in the United States.
-Students may specialize in any musical tradition, in any area of the world including American traditions such as jazz and popular music.
-The doctoral program trains students to teach ethnomusicology and world music, and develops the ability to pursue original research.
+The PhD program in the field of ethnomusicology addresses music in its social and cultural contexts across the globe and over time.
+Students may specialize in any musical tradition and in any area of the world, including genres such as jazz and popular music of the United States.
 Designed for students seeking the highest degree in the field, the PhD is a rigorous five-year course of study culminating in a doctoral dissertation.

 For requirement details, including the Handbook for Doctoral Students in Musicology, please see the Degree Requirements and Term-by-Term Layout for Current Students.

-The requirements also include two approved cognate programs, one of which is normally completed during the first two years of study.
-The courses must be elected outside the School of Music, Theatre & Dance in a field related to the student’s areas of interest.
+Students are also required to complete two cognate courses, one of which is normally completed during the first two years of study.
+These courses must be elected outside the School of Music, Theatre & Dance in a field related to the student’s areas of interest.
 The selection of courses and cognates depends upon the student’s background, individual needs, interests, and the plan of research for the PhD.
 Students may take additional cognates beyond the two required courses.

 At least one academic year of full-time residence is required.